stimms/Blog/blog/source/_posts/hacking-unicoin-for-really-no-reason.md

 date: 2014-04-01
 ---

 It is April 1st today which means that all manner of tom-foolery is afoot.
-Apart from WestJet's brilliant â€œ[metric time](https://www.youtube.com/watch?v=DcbO3hl3_F0)â€ joke the best one I've seen today is Stack Overflow's introduction of Unicoin which is a form of digital currency which can be used to purchase special effects on their site.
+Apart from WestJet's brilliant "[metric time](https://www.youtube.com/watch?v=DcbO3hl3_F0)" joke the best one I've seen today is Stack Overflow's introduction of Unicoin which is a form of digital currency which can be used to purchase special effects on their site.

 [![unicoin](http://stimms.files.wordpress.com/2014/04/unicoin.png)](http://stimms.files.wordpress.com/2014/04/unicoin.png)